-What Happened To Nicole Smallman and Bibaa Henry?
+What Happened To Nicole Smallman & Bibaa Henry?

 On June 5 at around 7 p.m., 27-year-old photographer Nicole attended a birthday gathering for her half-sister Bibaa, a social worker, in Fryent Country Park, North London.
 They were with friends, celebrating and images have since been released by the police of the sisters dancing with fairy lights in their hands.
-It’s been reported that they stayed out later than everyone else, their last contact with family and friends happening at 1.05 a.m.
+It’s been reported that their last contact with family and friends happening at 1.05 a.m.

 When Nicole and Bibaa didn’t return home, their family reported them missing on June 6.
 However, it wasn’t until roughly 1 p.m. on June 7 that Nicole’s boyfriend found both her and Bibaa’s bodies in the park.
 The sisters died in the early hours of June 6.
 Nicole's boyfriend also found a knife, and a post-mortem examination stated multiple stab wounds was the cause of death of both women.